iddy-ani/codex/codex-cli/INTEL-CODEX-USER-GUIDE.md

-# Intel Codex CLI - User Guide
+# Intel ExpertGPT Codex CLI - User Guide

 ## Overview

-Intel Codex CLI is a powerful AI-powered coding assistant that runs directly in your terminal.
+Intel ExpertGPT Codex CLI is a powerful AI-powered coding assistant that runs directly in your terminal.
 Built on OpenAI's latest reasoning models, it can read, modify, and execute code on your local machine to help you build features faster, fix bugs, and understand complex codebases.

 **Key Benefits:**
 - 🚀 **Zero API key setup** - pre-configured for Intel's Azure OpenAI service